Harvey Smith (equestrian)

-Harvey John Smith (born 29 December 1938) is a former British show jumping champion.
+Harvey John Smith (born 29 December 1938) is a retired British show jumping champion.

-Smith was born in the West Riding of Yorkshire, and still maintains his stables at Craiglands Farm, High Eldwick, Bingley, near Bradford.
 He stood out from the ranks of showjumpers because of his broad accent and blunt manner.
-His career was often controversial: in 1971 he was disciplined (overturned on appeal) after he gave a "V sign" to the judges following a near-perfect round which won him the British Show Jumping Derby for the second year in succession; this act also earned him a 'tongue-in-cheek' part in an advert for Victory V sweets with the slogan 'They've got a kick like a mule!'
+His career was often controversial: in 1971 he was disciplined (overturned on appeal) after he gave a "V sign" to the judges following a near-perfect round which won him the British Show Jumping Derby for the second year in succession; this act also earned him a 'tongue-in-cheek' part in an advertisement for Victory V sweets with the slogan 'They've got a kick like a mule!'
 The expression "Doing a Harvey Smith" entered the English language for giving a V sign.